nvidia-riva/websocket-bridge/README.md

 - Streaming ASR
 - Named Entity Recognition

 You are welcome to use the default Jarvis models offered in the Quick Start configuration, or you may deploy your own custom models trained using [NVIDIA NeMo](https://developer.nvidia.com/nvidia-nemo) and imported into Jarvis.
+Jarvis Contact comes pre-configured to use the models from Jarvis Quick Start.
 See the Jarvis AI Services documentation for more details.

 ## Installation